 Certification ensures ethical fur for the fashion industry

-Saga Furs leads the industry in sustainability as the only fur seller in the industry with a supplier certification and auditing programme on the environment and animal health and welfare.
-We are the industry leader in certification, and the Saga Certification has been used since 2005.
+Saga Furs leads the industry in sustainability as the only fur seller with a supplier certification and auditing programme on the environment and animal health and welfare.

 Saga Certification by Finnish Standards is a unique farm management system producing the highest level of animal welfare.
 Responding to demand from global brands and the next generation of consumers on sustainability and animal welfare, Saga Furs has continually developed its certification programme to ensure it meets the high standards that go well beyond what the law requires.
-For these reasons, Saga Furs is the trusted partner of the fashion industry in providing them with sustainable and ethical furs.
+As a result, Saga Furs has become the trusted partner of the fashion industry in providing sustainable and ethical furs.

-Per our data from November 2015, 884 of the 965 farms, or 92%, in Finland were certified.
-More specifically, at the end of 2017, 100% of all fox and Finnraccoon production and approximately 93% of all mink production is certified.
-Saga Furs has continued to expand the certification process in countries across Europe, as well as begun auditing new potential farm suppliers in the US.
-Saga Furs has a cooperation agreement with DNV GL on verification of Saga Certification process in other countries.
+Saga Furs continues to expand its certification process in countries across Europe, as well as to new potential farm suppliers in the US.
+The company has a cooperation agreement with DNV GL on verification of Saga Certification process in other countries.
 This includes Norway, Poland, Denmark, Sweden, and the Netherlands.